eliotstock/dro/SERVER.md

     1. `git config --global user.name "Your Name"`
     1. `git config --global credential.helper cache`
     1. `git config --global credential.helper 'cache --timeout=604800'`
+    1. Assuming your Github user auth is configured like mine, copy your personal access token to the clipboard and `ssh` into the host
+    1. Pull this repo: `git clone [this repo's https url] prod`
+    1. (Optional) I like to have `prod` as one repo working directory pointed at Ethereum L1 and `dev` as another pointed at an L2 such as Arbitrum.
-    1. From inside a repo: `git config pull.rebase false`
+    1. From inside each repo working directory: `git config pull.rebase false`
+1. Set up a Node.js environment
     1. Install `nvm`, the Node.js version manager.
     1. Copy the `curl` script from https://github.com/nvm-sh/nvm and execute it.
     1. Exit and restart the terminal to get `nvm` onto the path.
     1. `cd` to this repo and `nvm use` then `nvm install [version]`